macktropolis/mackOS9/src/content/blog/retro-mini-toy-boxes.md

 Love old **toys**?
 Love **miniatures**?

-Then you'll love these micro toy boxes.
+Then you'll love these mini toy boxes.

-Let's have a look at some micro toy boxes that will have you feeling nostalgic for some of the best in 70s and 80s toys.
+Let's have a look at some mini toy boxes that will have you feeling nostalgic for some of the best in 70s and 80s toys.
 Oh, yeah...and they are magnets too.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q7nJ4qaHuEI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>